rachank/rock-paper-scissors-2/README.md

 ![scissors start image](assets/images/images-start/scissors-start.jpg)

-#### Features Left to Implement
+#### Features Still to Implement

-- Include a game counter with a start again button
+- Include a game counter with a start again button.
-- Include an input request for the player's name and display it in the score board to personlize the game more
+- Include an input request for the player's name and display it in the score board to personlize the game
-- Include improved media queries to format the game to look more compact and fit better on each screen size
+- Include improved media queries to format the game to look more compact and fit better on each screen size.
-- Include mulitple random images for the winner and loser in a pop up modal to better display the outcome of each game
+- Include mulitple random images for the winner and loser in a pop up modal to better display the outcome of each game to increase the entertainment value of the game.

 - Some of the Loser Image examples to add: